 lessons/ folder and let it ride:

 It worked.
 Just by looking at the last command, I know there’s a smarter way to write it.
-Nevertheless, it worked and I’m kind of proud of myself.
+Still, it worked and I’m kind of proud of myself.

 As I was figuring this out, I imagined the scene from Hook where Peter begins to remember how to play pretend and the children are like “You’re doing it, Peter.”